fshowalter/movielog/reviews/the-telegraph-trail-1933.md

 Young John Wayne gets his best supporting cast in years, but the resulting picture still stinks.

-_The Telegraph Trail_ was the fourth production, following _The Big Stampede (1932)_, under a six-picture contract Wayne signed with Warner Bros.
-It recycles footage from Ken Maynard's _The Red Raiders (1927)_.
+_The Telegraph Trail_ was the fourth production, following <span data-imdb-id="tt0022681">_The Big Stampede_</span>, under a six-picture contract Wayne signed with Warner Bros.
+It recycles footage from Ken Maynard's _The Red Raiders_.

 When Warner Bros. acquired First National Pictures a few years prior, they inherited the rights to several popular silent westerns starring Maynard.
 These were A-list productions showcasing Maynard's impressive stunt work.